An earlier post listed the 7 Principles of Leadership Development in no specific order of importance:

 First, we had to identify how anyone can find themselves within an role that needs to exercise leadership1.

 There are four possible routes – not mutually exclusive:

 - Emergent – The person emerges in a group that is lacking leadership, there is a level of complexity, a need, plus others in the group view and identify this person as a good leader.

 - Appointment – A person is promoted or appointed into a leadership role.
 This may be made by a manager who chooses this individual, for example team leader or project manager, or a promotion to manage staff and the role of management has leadership accountability inherit in the role.

 - Elected – Political and board based leadership is often elected.

 - Hereditary – A son or daughter of a family run business may be put into the role of leadership.

 We already had ~150 employees that were identified as high potential.
 This list of candidates was chosen by their direct managers and their managers-manager.
-They were vetted through a question process and each manager was asked the following questions about the high potential employee:
+They were vetted through a question process and each manager was asked the following questions about the employee:

-- Does s/he contribute to enabling the team to complete its task, while working to maintain harmony and collaboration amongst the working team?
+- Does s/he contribute to enabling the team to complete its task, while working to maintain harmony and collaboration among the working team?
 Share at least 3 examples, explicit and concrete.
 If they do not serve as ‘team-leader’ how do you observe them providing team-building for the individual and support of the team leader?